 If you are interested in living or getting some support in a Shared Lives home

-If you are a disabled person aged 16 and over or an older adult with care needs the Shared Lives scheme could be for you.
+If you are an adult with a learning disability or Autism, the Shared Lives scheme could be for you.

 You will have your own bedroom and share the rest of the house.
 There will not be more than three people getting support at any one time.